News 2025 and 2026

 News 2025

-The Parkinson’s Reigate Support Group organised a presentation focussing on research updates including:
+The Parkinson’s Reigate Support Group organised a presentation in April focussing on research updates including:

 • Parkinson’s UK Research Communications Officer, Emma Rodgers, gave an overview of the latest research, how Parkinson’s UK is driving forward new and better treatments and how the Parkinson’s community can get involved through our Research Support Network.